axelarnetwork/test-webdocs/docs/roles/node/join.md

 Your Axelar keyring is encrypted with a password you choose.
 Your password must have at least 8 characters.

-In what follows you will execute a shell script to join the Axelar testnet.
+In what follows you will execute a shell script to join the Axelar network.
 Your keyring password is supplied to the shell script via a `KEYRING_PASSWORD` environment variable.

 :::caution